Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. in the case of multi member seats

-   1. by mutual agreement between the candidate nominees
+   a) by mutual agreement between the candidate nominees

    2. by a ballot held by all members of the Association entitled to vote in accordance with sub-rule (2).

 3. in the case of single member seats

-   1. by a ballot held by all members of the Association entitled to vote in accordance with sub-rule (2).
+   a) by a ballot held by all members of the Association entitled to vote in accordance with sub-rule (2).

 4. Where one or more Association candidates must be selected for a contested position, the election must be held as set out in Part 8-Division 1, by all the Members entitled to vote as per sub-rule (3).

 5. Association members entitled to vote for a contested position must meet the following criteria to be able to vote:

-   1. be a current Member of the Association
+   a) be a current Member of the Association

    2. be registered to vote for the electorate or ward that is being contested i.e. is on the relevant electoral roll.